When we talk about islands in Croatia, the top of mind for many people is Hvar.

 The most common way to reach Stari Grad is ferry transportation from Split.
-There is a direct ferry line driving a few times a day (more during the summer season).
+There is a direct ferry line operating a few times a day (more lines are introduced during the summer season).
 Ticket price is 5 euros and the travel time is around two hours.

-Ferry port on Hvar is located two kilometres away from the centre of Stari Grad, so you will need to take a bus or walk to reach the town.
-The walkway is located alongside the sea.
-I decided to walk.
-The weather was good and I enjoyed the perfect spring temperature with a breeze.
+The ferry port is located two kilometres away from the centre of Stari Grad, so you will need to take a bus or walk to reach the town.
+The walkway is located alongside the sea, so I recommend walking if you do not have heavy luggage.

 Stari Grad gave me an impression of a nice and decorated place.
-It is said that even during high season this place is not as crowded as other famous destinations, like Hvar city.
-That's why visitors who look for a quiet yet lively place may choose Stari Grad as their destination.
-Of course, if you decide to stay in Stari Grad, it's a great idea to go for a day visit to Hvar city.
+It is said that even during high season this place is not as crowded as other famous destinations, like Hvar Town.
+That's why visitors who look for a quiet, yet lively place may choose Stari Grad as their destination.
+If you decide to stay in Stari Grad, it's a great idea to go for a day visit to Hvar Town.

-The first interesting attraction in the old town was the palace of Sime Ljubic, located at the south side of the city, near the coast.
+When you arrive in Stari Grad, the first interesting attraction you will notice is the palace of Sime Ljubic, located on the south side of the city, near the coast.

-The second one was the mansion of Petar Hektorovic, one of the greatest Croatian literates ever.
-In the 16th century, that building was used as a fort, for the purpose of defence against Turkish invasion.
+The second one is the mansion of Petar Hektorovic, one of the greatest Croatian literates ever.
+In the 16th century, the building was used as a fortress for the purpose of defence against Turkish invasion.

-Church of St. Nicholas is a small Renaissance church built on remains on older Romanesque church.
+Church of St. Nicholas is a small Renaissance church built on the remains of an older Romanesque church.
 Inside you can see interesting artworks like the main altar and painting works.

 The most monumental building in the town is the church of St. Stephen, also built in Renaissance style.

-Right after I got out of the bus in Hvar town, I could notice two monumental and impressive buildings.
-The first one was a fortress Spanjola, located in the upper part of the city, and the second one was the Cathedral of St. Stephen, located just a hundred meters away from the bus station.
+Right after getting out of the bus in Hvar Town, you can notice two monumental and impressive buildings.
+The first one is a fortress Spanjola, located in the upper part of the city, and the second one is the Cathedral of St. Stephen, located just a hundred meters away from the bus station.

-The Cathedral's building originates from Baroque, although it was built before.
+The Cathedral's building originates from Baroque, although it was built in the previous periods.

-Inside the cathedral, there are many interesting works of art from including altars, statues and paintings.
+There are many interesting works of art located inside the Cathedral, including altars, statues and paintings.

 Entrance to the cathedral is free.

-When I came back to the centre of the city, I decided to visit one of its main attractions, the fortress Spanjola.
-It took me around twenty minutes of walking upwards to reach the fortress.
+The top attraction of Hvar Town is fortress Spanjola.
+It takes around twenty minutes of walking upwards to reach the fortress.
 I recommend wearing sneakers over flip flops while walking toward the fortress to make the walk more comfortable .

-Price for entering the fortress was 7 euros.
-The fortress featured a beautiful panoramic view of the Hvar city and nearby islands including Pakleni islands.
+The price for entering the fortress is 7 euros.
+The fortress features a beautiful panoramic view of the Hvar city and nearby islands including Pakleni islands.

-Visitors could eat food in a restaurant with live Dalmatian music.
-Another attraction of the fortress was the ancient prison located downstairs, two meters below the land.
+Visitors can have a good meal in a restaurant featuring Dalmatian music.
+Another attraction of the fortress is the ancient prison located downstairs, two meters below the land.

 In addition to the fortress, Venice built the walls around the former borders of the city.
-These walls are still preserved today and can be noticed from the city.
+These walls are still preserved today and can be noticed from the town.

-After visiting the fortress, I went back to the centre of Hvar town and took another walk on the coast, this time in the opposite direction.
-It took me a few minutes of the walk when I noticed monumental Franciscan church and monastery.
+When walking on Riva towards the west, you will notice monumental Franciscan church and monastery.
 The church was made in Gothic style but was adopted during the Baroque age.
-What I liked most was lunette made by Nikola Firentinac, a famous sculptor who took part in the construction of Sibenik Cathedral.
+The lunette was made by Nikola Firentinac, a famous sculptor who took part in the construction of Sibenik Cathedral.